-It’s the morning of a clinic with a big-name trainer and your horse greets you with a bright green manure stain on his rump.
+What is hot toweling for horses?
+It's way to save face when the morning of a clinic with a big-name trainer and your horse greets you with a bright green manure stain on his rump.
 It’s too cold to bathe him, but you can’t show up like this.
-It’s time to try hot toweling---a time-tested grooming technique that can produce bath-like results, even in the dead of winter.
+It’s time to try hot toweling—a time-tested grooming technique that can produce bath-like results, even in the dead of winter.
 Here’s a quick how-to:

 2. Mix boiling water from the kettle with water from the tap to fill the bucket with water so hot that you can just stand to put your gloved hand into it.

 3. Dunk the entire clean towel (or a section of it if you are using a large towel) into the hot water.

 4. Wring the towel thoroughly to remove as much of the water as you can.